Nabas, Aklan: History

 Accounts about the earliest community of Nabas are uncertain but the initial documentation for the town's existence was recorded in 1845.
 Facing the Sibuyan Sea, the town started as a small coastal village referred to as Barrio Alimbo which extends to the hills and mountains to the west.
 This small community occupies the floodplains of Alimbo River where the village derived its name.
 Fishing and farming is the primary source of livelihood, even today except for the hunting which was common on that time because of the abundances of wild pig, monkey and deer in the area.

 Before, the town was part of the municipality of Ibajay under the jurisdiction of Capiz Province.
 Ibajay's municipal boundary was so vast but with poor road system.

 The developing populaces whose tongue and customs diverge from those of the eastern community build awareness amongst people of the west.
 The invasion of migrants from the nearby province of Antique continued that further emphasized the difference in dialect and culture to some extent.
-In 1853, their notion of a separate municipality for better living and independence serves as the foundation for taking apart of Alimbo in concert with its adjoining barrios of Nagustan, Panaytayon (Toledo), Gibon, Namao (Rizal), Kabangrosan (Union), and Pakilawa (Unidos) ceased to be a barrio to form a new municipality inevitably.
+In 1853, their notion of a separate municipality for better living and independence serves as the foundation for taking a part of Alimbo together with its adjoining barrios of Nagustuhan (Nagustan), Panaytayon (Toledo), Gibungan (Gibon), Pakilawa (Unidos), Namao (Rizal), and Kabangrosan (Union) ceased to be a barrio to form a new municipality inevitably.

 The municipality was formed in 1854 and named Navas, after Governor Nava of the province of Capiz who came to inspect the area before its creation.

 In 1861, the residents of Carabao Island (locally known as Hambil Island) chose to be annexed to the municipality of Navas, Capiz following the abolition of the Pueblo de Cabalian in Tablas Island.
 The annexation continued until 1897 when residents of Carabao Island voted to join the municipality of Looc, Romblon.

 The Cartilla System, an early teaching methods that dominantly use the letter "b" than "v" caused the variable spelling of "Navas" and "Nabas".
 In 1906, the Municipal Council in a resolution approved by unanimous vote adopted the name Nabas as the official name.

-Recently, Nabas is currenty applying for cityhood making it the third in the province after neighboring Malay and the provincial capital Kalibo.
+Recently, Nabas is currently applying for cityhood making it the third in the province after neighboring Malay and the provincial capital Kalibo.

 Geography

-Nabas is a coastal town located east of the town of Malay at the north-west tip of Panay Island called Northwest Panay Peninsula.
+Nabas is a strip of land located east of the town of Malay at the north-west tip of Panay Island called Northwest Panay Peninsula.
 It bounded on the north by Sibuyan Sea; on the south by Pandan, Antique; east by Ibajay; and west by Malay.
 It is 43 km from Kalibo, the provincial capital.